 Common issues in web and marketing analytics

 Let’s look at just some of the most common issues affecting web and marketing analytics data.
 To begin with, do not assume that the data sources provided by the most common analytics solutions are robust by default.
-Even the best are prone to big data quality issues and gaps.
-Take Google Analytics referrer traffic, which often reports an unrealistic level of ‘Direct’ traffic, supposedly visits made directly through users typing in URLs, or bookmarking, both in reality low frequency methods of site access.
+Even the best ones are prone to big data quality issues and gaps.
+Take Google Analytics referrer traffic, which often reports an unrealistic level of ‘Direct’ traffic, supposedly visits made directly through users typing in URLs, or bookmarking, both low frequency methods of site access.
 The reason is that ‘Direct’ is, in fact, a default bucket used where no referrer data is available to the analytics server.

 Experienced web analysts know that high levels of direct traffic usually mean high levels of broken or missing tags, or other technical issues, that means the true referrer data has been lost.